I Go RVing For My Health

 I was basically a prisoner of my lungs that winter.
-We tried the traveling thing that summer with a six week driving trip to Texas.
+We tried the traveling thing that summer with a six-week driving trip to Texas.
 It was a test run to see how my husband and I survived a long trip.
-We discovered we loved the travelling but the camping in a tent was the pits.
-If it rained we just gave up and rented a hotel room somewhere.
-Other than that it was great fun.
+We discovered we loved the traveling, but the camping in a tent was the pits.
+If it rained, we just gave up and rented a hotel room somewhere.
+Other than that, it was great fun.

 We picked this rig style because we are very outdoorsy in warm weather and we like to Canoe

 and visit remote areas, especially State/National parks and really rough spots where the monster coach type rigs can't go.

 When we park, the truck becomes our vehicle for getting around, and the trailer stays at our campsite.
 The small crew cab is where our dogs ride.
 That 4 wheel drive truck has had more than one workout on those remote back roads.
 We put a cap on the truck to act as our garage and hold our tools, bikes

 to the water wherever we are.

 We tried it for one winter before we decided to go full time.
 I was so much better, health-wise, and we had such a great winter of fun in Arizona that we knew we were ready to sell the house when we got home that spring.